kkpan11/pokestats/README.md

 ## Copyright Notice

 This is an unofficial, non-commercial, fan-made app and is NOT affiliated, endorsed or supported by Nintendo, Game Freak and The Pokémon Company in any way.
-Many images used in this app are copyrighted and are supported under fair use.
-Pokémon and Pokémon character names are trademarks of Nintendo.
-No copyright infringement intended.
+The images used are © Nintendo/Creatures and Inc./GAME FREAK Inc. Pokémon and Pokémon character names are trademarks of Nintendo.
+Everything else, and the programming code, is governed by the MIT license.

 ## Donate